-Scoring: Based on the current Champaign County Land Resource Management Plan "Land Use Management Map".
+Scoring Factor 4: Review the CUGA boundaries of the current Champaign County Land Resource Management Plan "Land Use Management Map".

-If the subject site is located within the CUGA, skip the remaining SA Factor questions and indicate a total SA score for only SA Factors 1 through 5 at the end of the SA Worksheet.
+If the subject site is located within the CUGA, skip the remaining SA Factor questions and indicate a total SA score for only SA Factors 1 through 4 at the end of the SA Worksheet.